dhgutteridge/Brew-Distance/README.rst

 See also
 --------

-The original article by Chris Brew that defines this algorithm is archived
+An article by Chris Brew that defines this algorithm is archived here:
-here: `Calculating Edit Distance Between Sequences <http://archive.is/20140611111436/www.ling.ohio-state.edu//%7Ecbrew/795M/string-distance.html>`_.
+`Calculating Edit Distance Between Sequences <http://archive.is/20140611111436/www.ling.ohio-state.edu//%7Ecbrew/795M/string-distance.html>`_.

 `Perl's Text::Brew`_.